-Looking for something a little more refined?
-Brennan’s of Houston has arguably the most elegant restaurant courtyard in the city, with its New Orleans-style architecture and striking landscaping.
-This Houston landmark offers a Texas Creole-inspired menu with favorites such as turtle soup au sherry, roasted oysters, old-fashioned duck and fois gras, patrons can't go wrong on the menu.
-It's also a great spot to sip a sazerac or a mint julep.
+For a more refined experience, Brennan’s of Houston has arguably the most elegant courtyard in the city with its New Orleans-style architecture and striking landscaping.
+This Houston landmark offers a Texas Creole-inspired menu with favorites such as turtle soup, roasted oysters, bananas foster and old-fashioned duck and foie gras.
+Don’t miss the popular Sunday creole jazz brunches for a wonderful dining experience.

-When it comes to great outdoor views, Brenner’s on the Bayou is in a league all its own.
-Sitting on the back deck, patrons can take in a panoramic scene of Buffalo Bayou and the restaurant’s gorgeous landscaped grounds.
+When it comes to great outdoor views, Brenner’s On the Bayou is in a league of its own.
+The steakhouse’s terrace offers diners a panoramic scene of Buffalo Bayou and the restaurant’s gorgeous landscaped grounds.
 The restaurant also has a bar, called Blue, where visitors can enjoy cocktails, wine, snacks and cigars at one of its two patios, which are outfitted with comfortable seating, fire pits, and striking views.

 To download high-res images, visit photo gallery.